jjmstark/bloc/README.md

 [![Join the chat at https://gitter.im/blockapps/bloc](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/blockapps/bloc?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Build Status](https://travis-ci.org/blockapps/bloc.svg)](https://travis-ci.org/blockapps/bloc)

-Bloc is a small commandline tool that helps you build dApps for the blockapps api.
+Bloc is a small commandline tool that helps you build blockchain applications on the Ethereum network with the [blockapps api](https://blockapps.net).
 It has 3 main functions
-* Scafolding your dApp code
+* Scafolding your blockchain app code
 * Compiling smart contracts to be deployed
 * Deploying your smart contracts to the network so you can change the world